mardiros/jeepito/docs/source/user/cookbook/08-sqlalchemy-uow.rst

 First, We are going to separate our sql tests from others tests, in order to get a conftest that override the ``tests/conftest.py`` but we also ensure to not use sql in the rest of the tests.
-Then, we have to implement the :meth:`messagebus.AsyncAbstractUnitOfWork.commit` and :meth:`messagebus.AsyncAbstractUnitOfWork.rollback` and we have to write transaction tests to ensure it works.
+Then, we have to implement the :meth:`jeepito.AsyncAbstractUnitOfWork.commit` and :meth:`jeepito.AsyncAbstractUnitOfWork.rollback` and we have to write transaction tests to ensure it works.

 ::